oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/README.md

 # Sub Areas

-Within the broad area of Custom Applications and Consolidation, we offer artifacts and example guides for the following sub-areas:
+Within the broad area of Custom Applications and Consolidation, we offer artefacts and example guides for the following sub-areas:

-Custom Application Migration (With or Without Weblogic) Oracle Database Migration
+- Custom Application Migration (With or Without Weblogic)
+- Oracle Database Migration
-Oracle Database Consolidation
+- Oracle Database Consolidation
-Non-Oracle Databases on OCI
+- Non-Oracle Databases on OCI

 # License

 Copyright (c) 2023 Oracle and/or its affiliates.

 Licensed under the Universal Permissive License (UPL), Version 1.0.

-See [LICENSE]([https://github.com/oracle-devrel/technology-engineering/blob/folder-structure/LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE)https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.
+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/main/LICENSE) for more details.